 The initial phase of vein training, which follows medical school, involves 5 years of Medical University Training, known as surgery residency.
 The second phase of vein training involves an additional 2 years of Medical University Training in Vascular Surgery, known as a Vascular Fellowship.
 The term “vascular” refers to the blood vessels of the circulatory system (the veins and arteries).

-Once the RPVI certificate is acquired, then the vein specialists can attempt to obtain board-certification in vascular surgery.
-This is done through a 2 day examination process, combining both written and oral testing.
+Once the RPVI certificate is acquired, then vein specialists can attempt to obtain board certification in vascular surgery.
+This is done through a 2-day examination process, combining both written and oral testing.
 A counsel of highly-respected vascular surgeon peers requires a high level of achievement on the written exam and on the oral exam in which patient care scenarios are tested over several hours.
 If the physician passes these examinations, he is granted Board-Certification in Vascular Surgery by the American Board of Surgery.
 A vein specialist often proceeds to an even higher level of certification by applying to become a Fellow of the American College of Surgeons, the highest level of honor that can be achieved by a vein specialist.
 This certification is abbreviated “FACS.”
 Only the top vein surgeons in the country achieve this honor.
 Following achieving the FACS designation, one can apply for the prestigious “FSVS” designation through the Society for Vascular Surgery.
 Dr Gotvald was granted this award following the successful completion of his Vascular Fellowship.
 Only a select group of Vein Specialists achieve this prestigious “FSVS” designation.

 The extensive specialized training of vascular surgeons allows them to be able to provide every possible treatment option available, tailoring specific treatments to the individual patient.
 This is very different than any other physician who provides vein services.
-Other physician may only be able to offer one vein treatment but not the dozens of other vein treatments available.
-In other words, the vascular surgeon has all the tools in his tool box.
-Would you want a mechanic working on your failed transmission with just a flat head screw driver?
+Another physician may only be able to offer one vein treatment but not the dozens of other vein treatments available.
+In other words, the vascular surgeon has all the tools in his toolbox.
+Would you want a mechanic working on your failed transmission with just a flat head screwdriver?
 This is analogous to going to a dermatologist to fix your vein condition when the only vein treatment he offers is sclerotherapy.
-What about endovenous laser therapy, stab phlebectomy, radiofequency abaltions, or ultrasound-guided treatments?
+What about endovenous laser therapy, stab phlebectomy, radiofrequency ablations, or ultrasound-guided treatments?
 Each individual patient with a vein disease has a specific anatomical vein condition that needs a specific therapy to correct it properly.
 Unless you have all the treatment options at your disposal, the condition will often times not be treated correctly.
 And this increases the chances of treatment failure, recurrent problems, or even complications.

 What About Austin Vein Specialists?